Apothor/Codecademy/Code Challenges/13. Top Score Sorter/README.md

 ## Basic difficulty

 You’ve spent decades setting high scores on Donkey Kong but now, a challenger approaches.
-Write a function, scoreSettler, that will definitively show who is the King of Kong. scoreSettler will take a list of unsorted scores plus the highest possible score and return a sorted list of all of the scores, in descending order from high score to low score.
+Write a function, `scoreSettler`, that will definitively show who is the King of Kong. `scoreSettler` will take a list of unsorted scores plus the highest possible score and return a sorted list of all of the scores, in descending order from high score to low score.

 * **Function Name**: `scoreSettler`
 * *** **Input**: `list of integers` representing scores and a single integer for the highest possible score